nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 The commands can be split into 4 main categories: _Student_ commands, _Lesson_ commands, _Student and Lesson_ commands and _Other_ commands.
 This section will also be split into these 4 sub-sections for easier navigation.

 For more information about how to interpret any of the commands, you check out the [Command Format](#23-command-format) and [Command Syntax](#231-command-syntax-in-this-guide) sections.

+> :bulb: This section provides a detailed documentation of all the commands in TutorAid.
+Thus, it is best for users to visit this after gaining familiarity with the command format, command syntax and a few of the frequently used commands in TutorAid.

 ## 5.1 Student Commands